RampantDespair/Aseprite-Extension/README.md

 This project was made to remove a few hassles I had when working with Asperite:

--  Exporting a sprite to Spine.
+*  Exporting a sprite to Spine
--  Mass importing images into a Sprite.
+*  Mass importing images into a Sprite
--  Renaming sprite layers.
+*  Renaming sprite layers
--  Sorting sprite layers.
+*  Sorting sprite layers

 With that in mind, this Aseprite extension lets you do all of the above with ease.